jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 #### 📈 Better Performance

-The biggest performance benefit with the JAMstack approach comes from the fact that we are serving prebuilt HTML from CDN edge.
+The biggest performance benefit with the JAMstack approach comes from the fact that we are serving prebuilt HTML from the CDN edge.

 #### 🔐 Higher Security